Saturday, December 5, 2009

 This 1936 book is one of those which has become a classic I have to say that I started to read it a few years ago however I stopped because the author Paul Brunton kept talking about Atlantis so I shied away till know.

-So here I have re approached this book in a different light and must say that I am enjoying the first few chapters.
-The list of characters who put on displays of mysticism or chicanery for the author are a colourful bunch who preform a series of trivial and unnecessary talents.
+So here I have reapproached this book in a different light and must say that I am enjoying the first few chapters.
+The list of characters who put on displays of mysticism or chicanery for the author is a colorful bunch who perform a series of trivial and unnecessary talents.

-The author then goes into a comparative study of Islam, Christianity and other faiths which has taken me on a journey I did not see coming.
-The authors words are well placed in a story that deals with the mystical world without challenging the reader into believing anything other than toleration of different faiths including the often misunderstood deities of Pharaonic Egypt.
+The author then goes into a comparative study of Islam, Christianity and other faiths which have taken me on a journey I did not see coming.
+The author's words are well placed in a story that deals with the mystical world without challenging the reader into believing anything other than toleration of different faiths including the often misunderstood deities of Pharaonic Egypt.

 I have felt that this was indeed a very interesting search in secret Egypt.